Pricing and Call Center Support Models

 Reporting: This, over all other staffing and pricing models, offers the most clear monetary reporting.
 For others, it may be hard to measure “customer service” effects but in this model, we can report on the exact number of sales made or appointments set.

-Client example: Some of the Dealer Services clients utilize this model.
+Client example: Some Auto Dealer Service clients utilize this model.
 It more closely mirrors their in-house practices with commissions and incentive.

 As we stated above, we believe in transparency and will openly discuss and agree upon all aspects of a contract before services are rendered.
 That way, you have the assurance you know what your costs and pricing will entail.
 Here are a few additional items for consideration: